linux-china/mail-catcher/README.md

 Mail Catcher
 ============
-MailCatcher runs a super simple SMTP server and REST API which catch any outbound emails for unit test
+MailCatcher runs a super simple SMTP server and REST API which catch all outbound emails for unit test.

 # Features